XPRESSyourself/XPRESSpipe/docs/index.rst

 ==========
 Questions?
 ==========
-| If you have questions, requests, or bugs to report, please use the `Github issues forum <https://github.com/XPRESSyourself/XPRESSpipe/issues>`_.
+| If you have questions, requests, or bugs to report, please use the `XPRESSpipe issues forum <https://github.com/XPRESSyourself/XPRESSpipe/issues>`_.